xlixli32/my-website/life/README.md

 * Malice, by Keigo Higashino
 * updating ...

-## What I do to waste time/money
+## What I do in life
-* watch random Youtube videos
+* watch random YouTube videos (will recommend you my favorite Youtubers)
 * [collect magnets (click to see the photo)](/assets/img/magnets.jpeg)
 * alternate clothes with a sewing machine
-* go to classical music concerts
+* go to classical music concerts - I do have musicians and composers I like, but in general I like the feeling of immersing myself in the sound of cello and violin, and I particularly like performances with a small audience, such as those held in libraries, churches or a tiny auditorium where I got to even sit on the stage.
-* travel
+* travel - I enjoy solo-travelling with my tripod.
+* enjoy nature - I like green and blue - lake, sea, grassland, and mountains.
+* used to watch Chinese stand-up comedy shows
 * updating ...
 <!-- {:.related-posts.faded} -->